2. Semiconductor components

 Esquema de un diodo led polarizado con una resistencia.

-Diagram of a rectifier diode that converts the alternating voltage of the electronical network into direct voltage.
+Schematic of a rectifier diode that converts the alternating voltage of the electrical network into direct voltage.

 Esquema de un diodo rectificador.